 Anaphylactic Shock Overview:

 Anaphylactic shock is a type of distributive shock that is caused by a massive systemic release of inflammatory mediators and cytokines that occur as a result of exposure to an allergen.

-The release of these inflammatory mediators and cytokines cause systemic vein and artery dilation, increased capillary permeability, and pulmonary vasoconstriction.
+The release of these inflammatory mediators and cytokines causes systemic vein and artery dilation, increased capillary permeability, and pulmonary vasoconstriction.